cnidaire/Master1_Internship/report.md

 ## Why *nifH*?

-Usually, to characterize a population, we use the 16 S subunit of the polymerase.
-However, in the case of nitrogen-fixating microbial species, there are some genetic divergences of *nifH* between the species and the “16S rRNA genes do not correlate well at sequence dissimilarity values used commonly to define microbial species” whereas *nifH* does [@gaby_comprehensive_2014].
+Usually, to characterize a population, we use the 16S subunit of the polymerase.
+However, in the case of nitrogen-fixating microbial species, there are some genetic divergences of *nifH* between the species.
+Moreover, the “16S rRNA genes do not correlate well at sequence dissimilarity values used commonly to define microbial species” whereas *nifH* does [@gaby_comprehensive_2014].
 Hence the *nifH* gene is commonly used to characterize a population of Nitrogen fixating bacteria.